apache/spark/docs/spark-standalone.md

 In addition to running on the Mesos or YARN cluster managers, Spark also provides a simple standalone deploy mode.
 You can launch a standalone cluster either manually, by starting a master and workers by hand, or use our provided [launch scripts](#cluster-launch-scripts).
 It is also possible to run these daemons on a single machine for testing.

+# Deploying Spark Standalone to a Cluster

+The easiest way to deploy Spark is by running the `./make-distribution.sh` script to create a binary distribution.
+This distribution can be deployed to any machine with the Java runtime installed; there is no need to install Scala.

+The recommended procedure is to deploy and start the master on one node first, get the master spark URL, then modify `conf/spark-env.sh` in the `dist/` directory before deploying to all the other nodes.

+It is also possible to deploy the source directory once you have built it with `sbt assembly`.
+Scala 2.9.3 will need to be deployed on all the machines as well, and SCALA_HOME will need to point to the Scala installation.

 # Starting a Cluster Manually

 You can start a standalone master server by executing: